ardhynugroho/nginx-nap/docs/source/lab-setup.rst

 .. image:: img/topologi.jpeg

-*Client* node will be used as jump host and test client.
+- *Client* node will be used as jump host and test client.
 It uses RDP protocol to access.

-*App* node is where the test application will be hosted.
+- *App* node is where the test application will be hosted.
 The test app is micro-services based hence *k3s* cluster installed in this node.

 Your Deployment
 ----

-Check you deployment status.
+Check you deployment status, it should be all green and ready.
-You can see *ACCESS* button in *Client* node.
+You can see *ACCESS* button in *Client* and *APP* node.
-Click the button to see access option to this node.
+Click on it to see access option to this node.

 .. image:: img/deployment.png